Left: my friend’s 70+10L backpack. Right: my 45L backpack.

 While packing light might take some time and effort during your trip preparation, it will keep paying dividends throughout your journey.

-Are you going to travel long-term?
-Travelling longer does not mean needing more things.
+Are you going to travel for a few months or even longer-term?
+Then travelling longer does not mean needing more things.
 If anything, it means you should pack less.
 For you, the comfort of a light bag will be far more important in the long run than for someone travelling for just two weeks (who perhaps won’t tire quite as quickly from hauling some big luggage around).

 Get my best travel tips